-At the convention, the Info desk (near the elevators in the Westin lobby) will have large-print and Braille materials, including the Restaurant Guide, menus for the food trucks, and MBTA Silver Line schedules.
+At the convention, the Info desk will have large-print and Braille materials.
 Info Desk is open from 8:30 every morning and closes at 11:30 PM on Friday and Saturday.
 On Sunday it closes at 8:30.

 If you have any questions about accessibility or if you would like to request some sort of accommodation, please send an email message to @email.
 We'll try our best to accommodate your needs.

-We have a Quiet Room in The Westin, a space to take a break from the noise and chaos of the con and those omnipresent fluorescent lights.
+We expect to have a Quiet Room in The Park Plaza, a space to take a break from the noise and chaos of the con and those omnipresent fluorescent lights.
 We will confirm and give additional information as soon as it is available.

 To help people with allergies, we request that this be a food-free space.
 This space will also have a restroom with no gender designation.
 People of all genders are welcome to use that restroom.